rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/index.md

 1:40-2:15 | Panel Discussion

 <br>
-More information about our invited speakers and panel session can be found on our [speakers page](/SCINET-GEOSPATIAL-RESEARCH-WG/content/3-speakers.html)
+More information about our invited speakers and panel session can be found on our [Session 6 page](/SCINET-GEOSPATIAL-RESEARCH-WG/content/6-session6-speakers.html)

 ------